Chiloé Island: Land of Myth & Sea

 Tenaún is a picturesque coastal town founded in 1567, known for its historic wooden church, the Church of Tenaún.
 The town’s name means “three hills” in the Mapuche Huilliche language and reflects its geographical setting and the three pillars of the church.
 Tenaún is also recognized for its cultural significance, preserving Chilote traditions and serving as a focus for their preservation.

-Our guide, Lili, led us to one of her favorite restaurants for lunch, Hospedaje Mirella Restaurant.
+Our guide, Lili, led us to one of her favorite restaurants in town for lunch, Hospedaje Mirella Restaurant.
 Though closed for the day, she called ahead and the owner agreed to cook for us.

-The space was rustic and charming, filled with unique objects and wooden tables with white linen.
-Out fishing that morning, the owner verbally delivered the menu; we could choose from either fish or red meat.
+The space was rustic and charming, overflowing with unique objects and wooden tables with white linens covered in flowers.
+With a fresh catch from that morning, the owner verbally delivered the menu; we could choose from fish or red meat.

-Without hesitation, I selected the fish, a white variety called Pacific sierra, with a fresh calafate juice, while Maylin chose the meat.
+Without hesitation, I selected fish, a white variety called Pacific sierra, with a fresh calafate juice, while my partner chose meat.
 Pacific sierra, also known as sierra mackerel or Mexican sierra, is a ray-finned bony fish in the family Scombridae, better known as the mackerel family.
 It was delicate with a firm flaky texture.

-And of course, our mains were paired with seasoned potatoes and a side salad.
+And of course, our mains were paired with seasoned fingerling potatoes and a side salad.

-Beyond the markets of Dalcahue, the town also honors the historic Iglesia de Nuestra Señora de los Dolores (Church of Our Lady of Sorrows), a UNESCO World Heritage Site and architectural marvel built without using a single nail.
-Referred to as the Church of Tenaún, this Catholic church is a prime example of Chilote wooden architecture and is recognized for its unique design and historical value.
+And of course, Tenaún is known for its church.
+The town honors the historic Iglesia de Nuestra Señora de los Dolores (Church of Our Lady of Sorrows), a UNESCO World Heritage Site and architectural marvel built without using a single nail.
+Referred to as the Church of Tenaún, this Catholic church is a perfect example of Chilote wooden architecture and is recognized for its unique design and historical value.

 The Church of Tenaún is one of 16 churches of Chiloé that were declared UNESCO World Heritage Sites in 2000, so make sure to keep your eyes peeled for others on the list.